 Every year, we pay tribute to the star of the show — the course.
-Runners count on the course to pull them through each mile, and every year this course doesn’t let them down.
-Mile after mile, the views and sounds help propel runners to the finish line.
-Be on the lookout for views on the course that you might recognize from a hit TV show or movie.
+Mile after mile, the tropical views and sounds help propel runners to the finish line.
+Be on the lookout for sights on the course that you might recognize from a hit TV show or movie.
 Many of those hot spots are actually part of this incredible course!

 ABOUT THE COURSE

-The course is a USTAF-certified, flat, single-loop course.
+The course is a USTAF-certified, flat, single-loop and Boston-qualifying course.

-There are several bridges spread out along the course with a very slight graduated incline.
-The bridges are held in the closed-to-vessel position for the duration of the race.
+There are several bridges along the course with a very slight incline.
+The bridges are being held in the closed-to-vessel position for the duration of the race.

-Digital time clocks are positioned throughout the course.
+Digital time clocks will be positioned throughout the course.

-Course markers, directional arrows and other signage are positioned throughout the course.
+Course markers, directional arrows and other signage will be positioned throughout the course.

-Several digital clocks at the finish line display unofficial times.
+Several digital clocks at the finish line will display unofficial times.